 Building gutting and cutting

 In building gutting, attachments, installations, and composite systems are released.
 Relevant tearing-force phenomena include pulling out anchors and fasteners, removing service penetrations, and opening composite layers.
 Concrete demolition shears and Multi Cutters can position, score, and bend components to generate tensile stresses up to failure.
 Tank cutters and steel shears sever plates and sections; where material composites, welds, or corrosion zones fail, local tearing force governs the opening of the joint zone.
+Adhesive layers, coatings, and embedded inserts often alter the failure path and should be assessed before cutting sequences are defined.

 Influencing factors on the required tearing force